CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasClassProperties( value:Object ):boolean
 ```

-Returns true if the object provided contains the properties required to be a `Carbon.SPARQL.RawResult.Class` object
+Returns true if the object provided has the properties of a `Carbon.SPARQL.RawResult.Class` object.

 *Parameters*